MIT-ILS-Lab/GEHD/main_model/README.md

 # Main Model Implementation

-This repository contains the implementation of the GEHD (Geometric Encoder and Heavy Decoder) NCO model for solving CVRP in 3D on arbitrary surfaces using 3D meshes.
+This folder contains the implementation of the GEHD (Geometric Encoder and Heavy Decoder) NCO model for solving CVRP in 3D on arbitrary surfaces using 3D meshes.

 ## Contact